John Swan (Bermudian politician)

-Sir John William David Swan KBE (born 3 July 1935) is a former Bermudian political figure.
-A real estate developer, a political luminary and a philanthropist, Swan served as Premier of Bermuda from 1982 to 1995.
+Sir John William David Swan KBE (born 3 July 1935) is a former Bermudian politician.
+A real estate developer, Swan was Premier of Bermuda from 1982 to 1995.

 Swan built his reputation through property development.

 Elected to Parliament in 1972, the former Premier established the island as a major offshore financial center, and under Swan's stewardship the Government completed in excess of 20 major projects.

 In 1985 Swan led the negotiations and the completion of the Tax Treaty with the United States.
 The agreement resulted in the development of the insurance and reinsurance industries.
 The Bermuda delegation held several meetings with the most senior officials in the U.S. Government including the President, Vice-President, Secretary of the Treasury, Secretary of State and National Security Advisor in order to successfully implement a tax treaty between Bermuda and the United States.
 These initiatives created a foundation for the island's stable economy, well-developed infrastructure and regulatory framework.

 Swan favoured independence of Bermuda from Britain, however following a referendum in 1995 that overwhelmingly rejected the proposal, he resigned as Premier.
 Swan voted against the Stubbs Bill decriminalising homosexuality in Bermuda.
 The Bill passed however without Swan's support.

 In addition to serving as the Premier, Swan was the Minister of Immigration and Labour from 1976 to 1982, the Minister of Marine and Air Services from 1975 to 1976, and Chairman of Bermuda Hospitals Board.
 He was also a founding member of the Bermuda Monetary Authority, Director of the Bermuda Chamber of Commerce and a Director of the Bermuda Employers Council.